NOFASD FASD and the NDIS – Factsheets for Parents and Carers

 ‘It’s a Party! the NOFASD Birthday Party Book

 The NOFASD Birthday Party Book has been written by Robyn Smith the NOFASD Helpline Manager.
-Robyn has been supporting parents, carers and individuals with FASD on the NOFASD Helpline for more than 4 years.
+Robyn has been supporting parents, carers and individuals with FASD on the NOFASD Helpline since 2016.
 With permission and support from a number of wonderful parents and with publishing assistance from Early Childhood Australia, Robyn has compiled this excellent guide for parents and carers for organising a successful birthday party.

 Download your free electronic copy.